Causes of Dry Cough, Home Remedies for Acute Morning Coughing

 2) mechanical irritation of the constricted and inflamed airways due to large movements of air and excessive friction due to sudden changes in pressure.

 Hence, the more you cough (especially through the mouth), the more CO2 you remove, and the worse your symptoms become.

 Natural Home Remedies for Dry, Acute, and Chronic Cough

-Over 180 Russian medical doctors (practicing the Buteyko breathing method) developed simple breathing techniques to reduce coughing and eventually eliminate and get rid of all types of coughing symptoms, including dry persistent cough.
+Over 180 Russian medical doctors (practicing the Buteyko breathing method) developed simple breathing techniques to reduce dry, chronic and mourning coughing and eventually eliminate or get rid of all types of coughing symptoms, including dry persistent cough and acute morning episodes.